tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 For more in-depth instructions on how to install TudatPy, see the :ref:`installation guide <getting_started_installation>`.
 If you are new to using ``conda`` or Python, have a look at :ref:`getting_started_with_conda` and :ref:`getting_started_with_python`.

+To develop Tudat(Py), or make use of the latest features not yet in a conda packes, you can compile TudatPy from the C++ source yourself, see the page on :ref:`using the source code <using_tudat_source>` for details.

 Propagating your first orbit
 ****************************
 The following example is based on the `Keplerian satellite orbit example <_src_examples/notebooks/propagation/keplerian_satellite_orbit.html>`_.
-The goal is to numerically propagate a (quasi-)massless body under the attraction of a central point-mass.
-Under this assumption, only the translational motion of a quasi-massless body is propagated, which follows a Keplerian orbit.
+The goal is to numerically propagate a (quasi-)massless body (spacecraft) under the attraction of a central point-mass.
+Under this assumption, only the translational motion of this body is propagated, which follows a Keplerian orbit.

 Setting up the simulation